top of page

 Since graduating from Rochester Institute of Technology with a degree in Mechanical Engineering Technology, Kali enjoys finding ways to volunteer in spaces where she can both learn from her peers and pay it forward through organizations that inspire communities and promote the benefits of STEAM careers as a catalyst for change.
 In her free time, she enjoys tinkering in her workshop and exploring the outdoors on her bike.

-Interested in becoming a mentor, or part of our Advisory Committee?
+Interested in becoming a mentor?

 Send your Resume and brief letter of interest to our program manager, Danielle Rojas (rojasd@asme.org)